 Applicants are selected based on merit and aptitude for research as determined by their scholastic records, GRE scores, letters of recommendation, and through interviews with the BNS faculty.
 A bachelor’s degree or equivalent from a recognized institution of higher education in the United States or abroad is required to enter the program.
 In general, an average of B or better in previous academic work is expected.
 Foreign students must take the TOEFL examination of proficiency in English.
 Considerable weight is placed on the applicant’s aptitude for research as evidenced by prior experience and on letters of recommendation.

 Each year the DEADLINE for applications is December 15 and interviews take place in February.
-Late applications may be considered on a case by case basis (contact the Graduate Secretary for information).
+Late applications may be considered on a case by case basis (contact the Program Director for information).

-After completing the online application process, please send a brief email to the graduate secretary to let us know that you applied.
+After completing the online application process, please send a brief email to the Program Director to let us know that you applied.
 We will use that email address to let you know if we need further information, or if we would like to invite you for an interview.
 During the whole process, you can also check the status of your application online .

 Beyond these graduate assistantships, exceptionally qualified applicants will be considered for the following prestigious fellowships.